bangconghuynh/qsym2/README.md

 QSym² has been integrated with [QUEST](https://quest.codes/) and its complementary GUI, [QuestView](https://gitlab.com/Bspeake/questview).
 QSym² can also work with [Q-Chem](https://www.q-chem.com/) HDF5 archive files and [Orca](https://orcaforum.kofo.mpg.de/index.php) output files.

+The public API documentation for QSym² can be found [here](https://api.qsym2.dev/).

 ## Table of contents

 [[_TOC_]]